George Kaiserling

-George Kaiserling (May 12, 1893 – March 2, 1918) was a Major League Baseball pitcher.
+George Kaiserling (May 12, 1893 – March 2, 1918) was an American Major League Baseball pitcher.
 Born and raised in Steubenville, Ohio, he played in the Federal League in 1914 for the Indianapolis Hoosiers, moving with them to New Jersey in 1915 where they became the Newark Peppers.
 Kaiserling won 17 games for pennant-winning Indianapolis in 1914 and finished seventh in the Federal League with a 2.24 earned run average (ERA) in 1914.
 After pitching for a minor league team in 1916, he contracted tuberculosis the following year, dying of the disease at age 24 in 1918.

 Early life

 George Kaiserling was born on May 12, 1893, in Steubenville, Ohio, to Fred and Johanna Kaiserling, who had immigrated from Germany.
 Fred supported the family's eight children by working for a steelmaking company as a millhand, while Johanna focused on raising the children.
 Little is known of Kaiserling's early life, but the 1910 United States census reports that he still lived with his family in Steubenville and had not married.
 Later, when he registered for World War I, he indicated on his draft card that he was married; however, no marriage certificate has ever surfaced.